-- Not just a summer problem: Phragmites programs are year-round projects with key biological windows which can only be met with careful, advanced planning. - Plan ahead: engagement, funding, authorizations and reporting may follow other timelines so it is important to plan your program well in advance.
+- Not just a summer problem: Phragmites programs are year-round projects with key " biological windows which can only be met with careful, advanced planning. - Plan ahead: engagement, funding, authorizations and reporting may follow other timelines so it is important to plan your program well in advance.
 You may need to apply for funding a year in advance, and ensure you have staff in place to complete necessary reporting. - Time is on your side: allow enough time to secure experienced field crews and ensure they have the required licences and training. - Other timing tidbits: use the timeline on the following page to guide your efforts.

-Task or Activity J an F eb N lar Α pr V lay Ju ın Jı ul A ug Se ep 0 ct N ov D ec
+MAR APR MAY AUG SEP GCT DEC

 Assembling your Working Group and workplanning for season

 Mapping - Where is your Phrag?

 Awareness and Participation

 Permits and Authorizations

 Management Action - Herbicide Application

 Management Action - Cut to Drown or Spading in Shallow Water

 Management Action - Spading Dry Land

-Management Action Post-herbicide biomass removal
+Management Action - Post-herbicide biomass removal (timing windows may need to be flexible with weather conditions)

 Monitoring your Efforts

+• • s